 ii.
 No portion of any dedicated, reserved, used, or in-use lands for cemetery interment can be used to satisfy the open space requirement.
+TABLE 5.6 - Conservation Residential Subdivisions

-Development Standards for Conservation Residential Subdivisions Districts permitted SF-1, SF-2, SF-3, SF-4 Minimum development size N/A Minimum open space for overall development Refer to table 5.3 Maximum number of lots The maximum number of lots shall be based on Table 5.3 (max gross density) Lots served by sewer may be reduced for the subject zoning district(s) but no lot shall be smaller than 7,000 sqft Internal access Internal streets must be public and shall be constructed to the applicable street function standards for the Town Sidewalks Required on both sides of any new street for developments served by sewer.
+Development Stand lards for Conservation Residential Subdivisions Districts permitted SF-1, SF-2, SF-3, SF-4 Minimum development size N/A Minimum open space for overall development Refer to table 5.3 Maximum number of lots The maximum number of lots shall be based on Table 5.3 (max gross density) Lots served by sewer may be reduced for the subject zoning district(s) but no lot shall be smaller than 7,000 sqft Internal access Internal streets must be public and shall be constructed to the applicable street function standards for the Town Sidewalks Required on both sides of any new street for developments served by sewer.
 An alternate internal pathway network may be substituted for sidewalks on one side of a new street at the discretion of the PC.
 Pedestrian access must be provided to any dedicated open space Development standards for individual lots Unless otherwise stated, all other development standards for the subject zoning district shall apply to each lot within the subdivision.
-See Chapter 2: Zoning Districts Design standards for subdivision All design standards for the subdivision shall comply with applicable sections of Chapter 6: Subdivision Design Standards
+See Chapter 2: Zoning Districts Design standards for subdivision All design standards for the subdivision shall comply with applicable sections of Chapter 6: Subdivision Design Standards iii.
+The required open space may be used for drainage which would include:

-- iii.
-The required open space may be used for drainage which would include: - (a) Detention and retention basins, and - (b) Bodies of water such as ponds and lakes. - iv.
-Open space shall have a minimum width of twenty (20) feet to allow for maintenance access. - v.
-All open space shall have pedestrian access and all homeowners must have the right to access all open space. - vi.
-All conservation residential subdivisions must have a homeowners association and recorded covenants. - vii.
-Phasing of development and open space is allowed. - viii.
+(a) Detention and retention basins, and

+(b) Bodies of water such as ponds and lakes.

+iv.
+Open space shall have a minimum width of twenty (20) feet to allow for maintenance access.

+v.
+All open space shall have pedestrian access and all homeowners must have the right to access all open space.

+vi.
+All conservation residential subdivisions must have a homeowners association and recorded covenants.

+vii.
+Phasing of development and open space is allowed.

+viii.
 Open space conveyance shall be accomplished in one of the methods listed below.
 An applicant must provide a letter from the entity stating that it will accept the conveyance of the open space deed into perpetuity or the open space may be platted as common area with a written commitment that said common area cannot be vacated or developed.
 If open space is conveyed as common area through a written commitment, such commitment shall include that each lot within the subdivision shall have access to and use of the common area as well as an undivided interest in the title.
-A conservation easement must be dedicated with the secondary plat. - (a) Homeowners Association.
+A conservation easement must be dedicated with the secondary plat.

+(a) Homeowners Association.
 A conservation easement recorded for open space in perpetuity may be granted to the homeowners association.
 Maintenance, if any, shall be the responsibility of the homeowners association.
-In the event the homeowners association is dissolved or the homeowners association does not carry out maintenance for any reason, the Township Trustee has the legal authority to take appropriate action to bring the
+In the event the homeowners association is dissolved or the homeowners association does not carry out maintenance for any reason, the Township Trustee has the legal authority to take appropriate action to bring the property into compliance and the expenses incurred will be the shared responsibility of all property owners within the subdivision under IC 36-1-6-2.